As with the SASS preprocessor, the Pug uses an interpreter, a program, or a script that translates a Pug template into HTML.

-pug-cli, which will allow you to compile files from the command line.
-This is similar to using the
+pug-cli, allowing you to compile files from the command line.
+It is similar to using the

 sass package from the SASS: Fundamentals course.